How Far Back Does a Real Estate Background Check Go: 7 or 10 Years?

 Many states require that individuals undergo an FBI background check conducted by the state’s law enforcement agency (e.g. Florida Department of Law Enforcement).23

-One of the inquiries that most people have when it comes to background checks is can someone run a background check without my permission?
+One of the inquiries that most people have when it comes to background checks is whether someone can run a background check without my permission.
 They are concerned about what will show up on their record.

 According to the Kentucky Real Estate Commission, FBI reports generated for background check purposes expire 90 days after the issue.7